The Etihad Stadium, home of Manchester City - the Premier League, FA Cup and European Champions - is situated on the Etihad Campus.

 Visit the Bee Active website to take a look at the area around the Etihad.
 This includes tram stops for those that would like to combine walking with Metrolink travel.
 Just type the postcode 'M11 3FF' for the arena, so that you may consider making a change to your travel habits.

-On match days, there is a 12-minute double tram service to and from the stop, which is on the Ashton-Eccles line.
+On match days, there is an enhanced tram service to and from Etihad Campus stop.

 The service connects you directly to key city centre destinations such as Piccadilly and Victoria and provides easy access to all 99 stops on the network across Greater Manchester.